 Help to stay at home advice for seniors

 Many people prefer to stay in their home and maintain their independence as they age.
-Staying at home in the environment you know, with familiar neighbours, shops and other facilities, is often the best option, but sometimes you may need assistance to remain at home.
+Staying at home in the environment you know, with familiar neighbours, shops and other facilities may be a good option, but sometimes you might need assistance to remain at home.

 The help to stay in your home fact sheet has further information and can be found in the Seniors housing guide.

-The Home and Community Care (HACC) program can help you stay in your home.
+The Commonwealth Home Support Program (CHSP) program can help you stay in your home.
 Assistance can include such things as:

 - home help, like cleaning and shopping;